-Here’s where to “PYO” Berries in Christchurch
+Here’s Where to “PYO” Berries in Christchurch

 Christchurch summers mean long sunny days, kids on holiday, and the perfect excuse to dive into a delicious family tradition: berry picking!
 Whether you’re chasing blueberries for breakfast, raspberries for jam, or just looking to keep little hands busy (and sticky), there’s something magical about wandering through rows of lush berry bushes under the Canterbury sun.
 Plus, who can resist a real fruit ice cream after a hard day’s work in the fields?
 From seasoned berry farms to new ventures (including a 16-year-old’s summer side hustle!), Christchurch and its surrounds offer a bounty of pick-your-own berry spots.
 Ready to fill your punnets?
 Keep reading for all the juicy details, including prices, locations, and what berries you’ll find where; here are our top spots for where to pick berries in Christchurch.